ibm-cloud-docs/dns-svcs/cr-delete-fwd-rules.md

 You can delete custom resolver forwarding rules in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting custom resolver forwarding rules by using the UI
+## Deleting custom resolver forwarding rules in the console
 {: #ui-cr-fwd-rules-delete}
 {: ui}

-To delete a forwarding rule by using the UI, follow these steps:
+To delete a forwarding rule in the console, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Resource list > Networking > dns-cr-instance**.